MicrosoftDocs/iis-docs/iis/application-frameworks/running-php-applications-on-iis/enable-php-syntax-highlighting-on-iis-7-and-above.md

 You can configure Internet Information Services 7 (IIS 7) and above to output syntax-highlighted source code for PHP files stored on the Web server or Web site.
 This feature is useful in development environments because you can quickly make the source code accessible to other team members.

+> [!NOTE]
-:::image type="icon" source="enable-php-syntax-highlighting-on-iis-7-and-above/_static/image1.gif" ::: Note that you should not attempt these procedures on any Internet-accessible Web site as this greatly compromises the security of your Web application.
+> You should not attempt these procedures on any Internet-accessible Web site as this greatly compromises the security of your Web application.

 The HTTP requests for the PHP source code are usually identified by the .phps file extension (for example, `http://localhost/index.phps`).
 You must configure IIS to understand and handle the HTTP requests with this extension.
 There are two options for this: create an IIS handler mapping for \*.phps or use the [IIS URL Rewrite Module](https://www.iis.net/downloads/microsoft/url-rewrite "Download the IIS URL Rewrite Module").